 Alzheimer’s San Diego provides free Support & Discussion Groups across San Diego County, in English, Spanish and Korean.
 These groups can be a lifeline for many families affected by Alzheimer’s and other dementias.
 They allow them to connect with other people going through the same daily struggles – and to learn from each other’s experiences.
 Each meeting is kept small, with usually no more than 15 people.
 During this time, caregivers will learn coping techniques for everyday situations, resources to take advantage of and what to expect throughout the progression of the disease in a compassionate and safe environment.
-There are also groups for people living with dementia, who are in the early stages of the disease.

 What can I expect during a Support & Discussion Group?